Smileyquisourit/py_utils/docs/source/index.rst

 - And a configuration utility, inspired by the ConfigHelper module of Python's standard library.

-Check out the :doc:`usage` section for further information.
+Check out the :doc:`usage` section for further information, or the :doc:`demo` section to see a complete exemple.

 .. note::